bradfordlemley/stated-library/README.md

 So far, we've covered how to create a `Stated Libraries`, now we'll look at how to use them.

 ## Multiple Stated Libraries
-A typical application would use several `Stated Libraries`.
-A typical application would create global library instances together, e.g. in a `state.js` module.
+A typical application would use several `Stated Libraries` and would create global library instances together, e.g. in a `state.js` module.

 ```jsx
 // state.js